renovatebot/renovate/docs/development/local-development.md

 ## Linting and formatting

-We use [Prettier](https://github.com/prettier/prettier) for code formatting.
+We use [Prettier](https://github.com/prettier/prettier) to format our code.
 If your code fails `yarn test` due to a `prettier` rule then run `yarn lint-fix` to fix it or most `eslint` errors automatically before running `yarn test` again.
-You usually shouldn't need to fix any Prettier errors manually.
+You usually don't need to fix any Prettier errors by hand.

 ## Keeping your Renovate fork up to date